Sophia Koggouli

-Sophia Koggouli (born 26 July 1991) is a Greek footballer who plays as a forward for Tavagnacco of the Italian Serie B and the Greece national team.
+Sophia Koggouli (born 26 July 1991) is a Greek footballer who plays as a forward for AEK Athens in the Greek A Division and the Greece national team.

 Career

 Koggouli finished as the Greek Division A top scorer for seven consecutive years (from 2009 to 2016), scoring a total of 183 goals during that time while playing for Elpides Karditsas, before transferring to Italian team AGSM Verona in June 2016.
 In July 2018, Koggouli moved to fellow Serie A side Fiorentina.
 A year later, Koggouli joined her third Italian team, Tavagnacco.